TOAST-DOCS/Gamebase/en/upgrade-guide.md

 ### Unreal

+* Raised the minimum supported version from 4.22 to 4.26.
 * Please update to a new API due to changes to the Query Unconsumed Purchases API.

         // Deprecated API
         void RequestItemListOfNotConsumed(const FGamebasePurchasableReceiptListDelegate& onCallback);